 Importing Scripts

-keyword in Scratch Script "runs" the file specified ""linking"" the files together.
+Similarly to the #include keyword in C, the import keyword in Scratch Script "runs" the file specified ""linking"" the files together.
 In actuality, this process is achieved by different means in both cases.

 Import